News

 Change of name

-At the 2024 AGM, members confirmed the change of the Aboriginal Corporation name from Melythina Tiakana Warrana to Melaythenner Teeackana Warrana (Heart of Country) Aboriginal Corporation.
+At the 2024 AGM, members confirmed the change to the spelling of the Aboriginal Corporation name from Melythina Tiakana Warrana to Melaythenner Teeackana Warrana (Heart of Country) Aboriginal Corporation.
 MTWAC is updating all documentation and accounts, which may take some time.

 Indigenous Ranger Program Expansion Funding Grant